calvinckho/restvo-site/server/markdown/privacy-policy.md

 >
 > “***Processing***” means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 **EU-U.S. and Swiss-U.S. Privacy Shield Notice**.
-We are in the process of submitting our certification of compliance with the [EU-U.S. and Swiss-U.S. Privacy Shield](https://www.privacyshield.gov/welcome) with respect to the personal data of users of the Ionic Services who are residents of the European Union (“EU”), European Economic Area (“EEA”) and Switzerland that we receive and process through the Ionic Services.
-Upon the completion of such submission, we will certify that we adhere to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, liability, and enforcement (“Privacy Shield Principles”) for personal data of users of the Ionic Services in the countries participating in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
+We are in the process of submitting our certification of compliance with the [EU-U.S. and Swiss-U.S. Privacy Shield](https://www.privacyshield.gov/welcome) with respect to the personal data of users of the Restvo Services who are residents of the European Union (“EU”), European Economic Area (“EEA”) and Switzerland that we receive and process through the Restvo Services.
+Upon the completion of such submission, we will certify that we adhere to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, liability, and enforcement (“Privacy Shield Principles”) for personal data of users of the Restvo Services in the countries participating in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 Once complete, our certification will be available [here](https://www.privacyshield.gov/list).
 We may also process personal data submitted relating to individuals in Europe via other compliance mechanisms, including use of the European Union Standard Contractual Clauses or Binding Corporate Rules.

 **Purposes and Legal Basis for Processing Personal Data**.
-Ionic processes data for the purposes as set forth in our Privacy Policy, including to provide the Ionic Services and as explained in the [Use of Information](#Use) and [Sharing of Information](#Sharing) sections.
-To fulfill these purposes, Ionic may access data, including Personal Data, to provide the Ionic Services, to correct and address technical, service or security problems, or in response to contractual requirements.
-Please see our Ionic Privacy Policy [Information We Collect](#InformationCollected) and [Data Retention](#Retention) sections for additional details on how we collect, use, disclose and share data, make automated decisions, and retain data, including Personal Data, about individual users or customers.
+Restvo processes data for the purposes as set forth in our Privacy Policy, including to provide the Restvo Services and as explained in the [Use of Information](#Use) and [Sharing of Information](#Sharing) sections.
+To fulfill these purposes, Restvo may access data, including Personal Data, to provide the Restvo Services, to correct and address technical, service or security problems, or in response to contractual requirements.
+Please see our Restvo Privacy Policy [Information We Collect](#InformationCollected) and [Data Retention](#Retention) sections for additional details on how we collect, use, disclose and share data, make automated decisions, and retain data, including Personal Data, about individual users or customers.

-Our legal basis for the processing of Personal Data are: (i) consent or (ii) any other applicable legal basis, such as our legitimate interest in engaging in commerce, offering products and services of value to the customers of the Ionic Services, preventing fraud, ensuring information and network security, direct marketing and advertising, and complying with industry practices.
+Our legal basis for the processing of Personal Data are: (i) consent or (ii) any other applicable legal basis, such as our legitimate interest in engaging in commerce, offering products and services of value to the customers of the Restvo Services, preventing fraud, ensuring information and network security, direct marketing and advertising, and complying with industry practices.

 **Additional Rights for European Residents**.
 As a resident of the EU or a country following substantially similar legislation regarding the protection of Personal Data, individuals may have one or more of the following additional rights: